 What Just Happened to My Stock?

-It could've been worse, but then again it could've been a whole lot better.
-Still, the markets notched another big gain, but just because your stock strapped on a rocket pack and went even higher resist the urge to high-five everyone in the cubicles next to you.
+Better-than-expected economic data here at home coupled with a Europe apparently committed to fixing its financial house sent markets higher.
+Yet just because your stock strapped on a rocket pack and went even higher, resist the urge to high-five everyone in the cubicles next to you.
 Smart investors won't celebrate until they know that upward leap was justified.
 Without a fundamental basis for the bounce, these stocks can quickly make the return trip down.

 Is now the time to lock in profits, or is this just the first step toward even higher valuations down the road?
 Let's examine several stocks that just hit the afterburners and see whether they're truly headed into orbit.